akshaybabloo/Ruby-on-rails-4-notes/README.md

 2. `rake db:create` - which creates all the tables
 3. `rake db:migrate` - which migrates the tables

 `rake db:drop` and `rake db:create` gave me an `access denied` error.
 That means the problem is with MySQL not with Rails.
 So I had to give permission to `simple_cms` user.
-To do that open your MySQL root user in terminal by typing `mysql -u root -p` and enter the password.
+To do that open your MySQL root user in the terminal by typing `mysql -u root -p` and enter the password.
 Now type `GRANT ALL PRIVILEGES ON * . * TO 'simple_cms'@'localhost';` this means that you are providing all the privileges to this user.
 Once this is done go back to the terminal and type these three commands:

 1. `rake db:drop` - which drops all the tables **This will delete all the data in the database**
 2. `rake db:create` - which creates all the tables